c-core-labs/drift-forecasting/README.md

 3. The rcm_datetime0 (the RCM image acquisition time) and next_rcm_time are ensured to be in numpy datetime64 format and the forecast start time for a set of icebergs passed to the function is set to the rcm_datetime0.

 4. The function reads the bathymetric data file and interpolates the water depth at the iceberg location.
 If the iceberg’s status has been entered into the function as “not grounded” but the calculated draft is equal to or greater than the water depth, the iceberg draft is reset to be one meter less than the water depth.
+If the iceberg’s initial status is given as “grounded” then the iceberg’s draft will be reset to the water depth at its initial location.

 5. If no iceberg waterline length is given for an iceberg, the function will assume it is 100 m.
 Since the iceberg’s waterline length is the only physical dimension extracted from an RCM image, the iceberg draft, mass, and sail cross-sectional area are calculated from this variable alone.
 The iceberg draft is calculated as a function of the iceberg waterline length using the formulation obtained from analysis of C-CORE iceberg profile data.
 The iceberg mass and cross-sectional sail area are calculated as a function of waterline length from formulations given in Barker et al. (2004).